Constraints on Evolutionary Timescales for M Dwarf Planets from Dynamical Stability Arguments: Methods

 Eccentricities $e$ of planets are chosen from two different probability distributions, as well.
 Rather than assuming a standard relationship between $\sigma_{e}$ and $\sigma_{i}$ and assigning $\sigma_{e}$ directly from $\sigma_{i}$, we elected to draw eccentricities from their observed distributions for ``single" and ``multiple" transiting planet systems from \cite{VanEylen_2019}: Disrupted systems have $e$ drawn from a Rayleigh distribution, and intact systems have $e$ drawn from a half-Gaussian distribution.

-The distributions of eccentricity, inclination, radius, and mass are shown in Figure \ref{fig:Planet-Properties-Histograms}.
+We show the distributions of eccentricity, inclination, radius, and mass in Figure \ref{fig:Planet-Properties-Histograms}.
 Note that the inclination displayed here is the relative inclination $i$ which is found by subtracting the mean orbital plane inclination $\bar{\theta}$ of a planet's host system from the inclination $\theta$ of the planet.

 Contours of $|i|$ versus $e$ for both ``intact" and ``disrupted" contributions to our planetary sample are plotted in Figure \ref{fig:Inclinations-Vs-Eccentricities}, against the ``maximum AMD'' model of \cite{He20} for comparison.
 We note here the broad consistency between the $\{e,i\}$ distribution from the theoretical AMD stability limit, and the observationally-derived $\{e,i\}$ distributions that we have employed.
 The disrupted and intact systems predictably cluster at the high and low AMD ends of $|i|$ versus $e$ parameter space.